ibrahim-iftikhar/Todo-List/README.md

 # Todo-List
-This projetct is a Todo List using Local Storange
+This is a Todo List using Local Storange in JavaScript